dhrdzy/WeBothAI/README.md

 Absolutely!
 It sounds like an exciting and immersive gaming experience.
 I'm here to assist you in any way I can.
 Let's work together to create a new world and make this long-term, multiplayer game even better!
 If you have any specific ideas or questions about the game, feel free to let me know, and I'll provide you with the best possible assistance.

 # Production Side
+- Download for ESP32 and ESP8266 devices. （Coming soon）
 - [Windows Download](https://github.com/dhrdzy/WeBothAI/releases/download/main/WeBothAI-1.0.0.1-windows.zip)
 - [Bind hardware devices](http://invasion.x3322.net:82/WeBothAI/bind1/) （production can only proceed normally after binding）